neffo/bing-wallpaper-gnome-extension/README.md

 Do you like this extension and want to show that you appreciate the work that goes into adding new features and keeping it maintained?
 Please consider buying me a coffee on [GitHub Sponsors](https://github.com/sponsors/neffo) or on [Flattr](https://flattr.com/@neffo).

+## Disclaimer

+This extension is unofficial and not affiliated with Bing or Microsoft in any way.
+Images are protected by copyright, and are licensed only for use as wallpapers.

 ## Special Thanks

 I'd like to give a special shout out to those who have [contributed code and translations](https://github.com/neffo/bing-wallpaper-gnome-extension/graphs/contributors) as well as everyone who has reported bugs or provided feedback and suggestions for improvements.
+Also, thanks to Microsoft for this great API and wallpaper collection.

 ## License